-S. Ilan Troen is the Stoll Family Professor in Israel Studies at Brandeis University and Director of the newly established Schusterman Center for Israel Studies.
-He has served as Dean of Humanities and Social Sciences at Ben-Gurion University in Israel and as Director of the Ben-Gurion Research Institute and Archives in Sede Boker.
+Ilan Troen is the Stoll Family Chair in Israel Studies at Brandeis University and founding director of the Schusterman Center for Israel Studies.
+He currently serves as president of the Association of Israel Studies.
+He has served as dean of Humanities and Social Sciences at Ben-Gurion University in Israel and as director of the Ben-Gurion Research Institute and Archives in Sede Boker.

-He has also been scholar-in-residence at such communal settings as the Bnai Brith Scholar in Seattle, numerous congregations such as the Hillcrest Community Center in New York, the Hampstead Synagogue on Long Island, Mishkan Tefillah in Boston, Solellim in Chicago as well as for the GA and federations.
+He has also been scholar-in-residence at such communal settings as the Bnai Brith Scholar in Seattle, numerous congregations such as the Hillcrest Community Center in New York, the Hampstead Synagogue on Long Island, Mishkan Tefillah in Boston, Solellim in Chicago as well as for the GA and federations and AIPAC.

 Ilan Troen was born in Boston, educated at the Latin School, Hebrew College and Brandeis before taking his PhD at the University of Chicago.
 He was at Missouri and Princeton before making aliyah in 1975.
 He is married to Dr. Carol Troen.
 They have six children and make their permanent home in Omer, a community outside Beer-Sheva.

 "Scenarios of the Future: Continuity and Change in a Century of Negotiating Imagination with Reality" in Israel: New Insights and Scholarship, ed.
 Frederick Greenspahn (New York University Press, forthcoming)